YottaDB/YDBDoc/ProgGuide/isv.rst

 .. parsed-literal::
    "LISTENING|<socket_handle>|<address>"

-After a successful OPEN or USE with the CONNECT device parameter or when GT.M was started with a socket as the $PRINCIPAL device, $KEY contains:
+After a successful OPEN or USE with the CONNECT device parameter or when YottaDB was started with a socket as the $PRINCIPAL device, $KEY contains:

 .. parsed-literal::
    "ESTABLISHED|<socket handle>|<address>"